Get Involved with FIC!

 For an example see Songaia Community‘s website (toward the bottom of the page where it says “Songaia: Intentional Communities Directory”).

 Thanks for helping us to promote the Intentional Communities website!

 There are many other projects and committees that would welcome your support in the form of time, money and ideas.
 Here’s a sampling:

 - Distributing FIC Brochures at Co-ops and Coffeehouses

-- Writing for Communities magazine
+- Contribute Writing, Photography, and Artwork for Communities magazine

 - Fundraising and Development